Security

 Security requirements differ depending on the scale and type of event.
 It can be helpful to undertake a risk assessment to ascertain what is required to maintain a safe environment, whilst remaining aware of your attendees’ rights and privacy.

-Security personnel are often the first point of contact attendees have at your event, therefore it is important to carefully select your security provider.
-Knowing your audience is also important in this regard, to ensure that appropriate personnel numbers, levels and types of surveillance, and defined protocols of physicality are put in place.
+Security personnel are often the first point of contact attendees have at your event, so it is important to carefully select your security provider.
+Knowing your audience is also important to ensure that appropriate personnel numbers, levels and types of surveillance, and defined parameters for the use of physical force by security staff are put in place.

 Tips: